forforf/node-style-guide/Readme.md

 ## Object / Array creation

-Use trailing commas and put *short* declarations on a single line.
-Only quote keys when your interpreter complains:
+Put *short* declarations on a single line.

+Only quote keys when your interpreter complains.

+Do not use trailing commas.
+Forforf reason: JSON consistency

 *Right:*